 What is Chicken Tikka Masala?

 Chicken tikka masala is a dish of chunks of roasted marinated chicken (chicken tikka) in a spiced curry sauce.
 The sauce is usually creamy and dark orange colored.
-We will change it up a bit to make it easy to make it in the instant pot, with the same great taste.
+We will change it up a bit to make it easy to make in the instant pot, with the same great taste.

 What is the difference between Chicken Tikka Masala and Butter Chicken?